coinevo/documents/docs/es/commands/README.md

 ### getnetworkhashps ( nblocks height )

 DEPRECATED.
-Returns a network hash value related to block mining difficulty, which is not relevant to Qtum Proof of Stake, for which the network hashes per second is the total number of nodes divided by 16 seconds.
+Returns a network hash value related to block mining difficulty, which is not relevant to Evo Proof of Stake, for which the network hashes per second is the total number of nodes divided by 16 seconds.

 ```
 getnetworkhashps